ayushjaiswal22/Synapse/README.md

 ### Train on custom classes

-After finding out your classes you want to train on [(Available Classes To Train On (MSCOCO)](#available-classes-to-train-on-mscoco), you need to do the following changes to train the classes:
+After identifying the classes you want to train on [(Available Classes To Train On (MSCOCO)](#available-classes-to-train-on-mscoco), you need to do the following changes to train the classes:

 open the file : **experiments/cfgs/faster_rcnn_end2end.yml** and fill up CAT_IDS with the ids you're interested in.